 Austin house extension with glass and metal additions

 It’s a care-free choice that’s also sustainable, having been rescued from going to the scrap heap.
 Moreover, because this more modern look is on the back of the home, it doesn’t change the traditional bungalow look from the street.

 Tropical house with a bamboo facade

 Inspired by the design of the Nezu Museum in Tokyo, the bamboo screen that wraps around the house was the designer’s interpretation of that building.
-This veil around the central floor acts like a series of shutters and can be opened and closed as desired.
+This veil around the central floor acts like a series of shutters.
+The residents can open and close them as desired.

 These bamboo sections also help shade the façade, which helps regulate the temperature inside the home.
-Finally, the house is constructed to take advantage of the winds, which cross the pool and run through the vegetation before entering the bedrooms.
-The rooms are connected by bridges to the outside living space, which also leads to a swimming pool.
+Finally, the house takes advantage of the winds, which cross the pool and run through the vegetation before entering the bedrooms.
+Bridges connect rooms to the outside living space, which also lead to a swimming pool.

 Industrial steel and iron

 The popularity of industrial style is also making cheap building materials like industrial steel and iron equally popular.
 Steel Sustainability reports that cold-formed steel is great for residential construction because it doesn’t rot, warp, split, crack or creep.
 It lasts a long time and is completely recyclable.
 Steel framing is sturdier and can be very cost-efficient.
 It’s also a good choice for roofing because it lasts longer than many other types of roofing.

 Using Industrial materials like steel and iron can open up lots of design possibilities, including amazing forms like this house in Sun Valley Idaho.
 Inspired by the high desert terrain that surrounds it, the materials used help create a home that serves as a refuge but also provides unparalleled unobstructed, 270-degree views of the mountains.